Remember how blogging was once a journaling hobby where people wrote about friends, fashion, pets and family vacations?

 Whatever your goal is, keep this in mind when creating your newsletters.
 It will define whether you’ll send out email content with questions to prompt responses from your readers, or host giveaways to expand your reach (more on this later).

 To make your newsletters stand out, you need to get clear on your values and communication style.
 As a blogger, you’re expressing a part of you.
 Since people follow your stories, this means that they’re interested in the person behind the screen.
+Good emails don't just convey information; they tell a story.

 How to go about this?
 Think of what makes you unique.